docsteveharris/paper-spotepi/write/paper-spotepi_text.md

 weight equivalent to assuming that the unobserved physiology was within the normal range.[Harrison et al., 2007, \#1640]

+>   The indicator of critical care unit occupancy was the difference between the
+>   maximum number of beds reported to ICNARC, and the number of actively
+>   treated patients occupying those beds at the time the ward patient was
+>   assessed.
+Units were defined as having two or more, one, or zero or fewer
+>   empty beds (the latter where occupancy exceeded reported capacity).

+>   At ward assessment, the level of care recommended, and the decision to
+>   admit, or not, was recorded.
+Prompt admission was defined as one occuring
+>   within four hours of ward assessment, in line with recently published UK
+>   guidelines.{2013f}

 Incidence models were stratified by NEWS risk class.
 The unit of analysis was a study week so that weekly fluctuations in lagged critical care occupancy could be examined.
 Estimation was via generalised estimating equations (GEE) with